97753 Karlstadt (Main)

 The starting point is the railway station in Karlstadt.
-Just behind the subway you will find the signs for the K1 hiking trail, which you will follow the entire way.
+Just after the subway, you will find the signs for the K1 hiking trail, which you will follow the whole way.

-You walk through eastern Karlstadt and pass the Karlstadt-Saupurzel airfield.
-At weekends and in good weather conditions, you can watch the planes take off and land here.
+You walk through eastern Karlstadt and pass Karlstadt-Saupurzel airfield.
+At weekends and in good weather conditions, you can watch aeroplanes take off and land here.

-You cross Eußenheimer Straße and are now already in the middle of the Grainberg-Kalbenstein-Saupurzel nature reserve.
+You cross Eußenheimer Straße and are now in the middle of the Grainberg-Kalbenstein-Saupurzel nature reserve.

 The Grainberg-Kalbenstein-Saupurzel nature reserve offers one of the richest plant and animal worlds in Bavaria.
-East of Karlstadt to Gambach, this area is characterised by different habitats and geological formations, from shell limestone bastions, red sandstone terraces and vineyard walls.
+This area stretches east from Karlstadt to Gambach and is characterised by different habitats and geological formations, from shell limestone bastions to red sandstone terraces and vineyard walls.

-Due to the climate, the soils provide a habitat that only special animal and plant species are able to cope with, including many that are otherwise more commonly found in steppe regions or the Mediterranean.
-It was only in 1998 that the Karlstadt saxifrage was discovered here as one of five endemic plants.
+Due to the climate, the soils provide a habitat that only special animal and plant species can cope with, including many that are otherwise more likely to be found in steppe regions or the Mediterranean.
+The Karlstadt saxifrage was only discovered here in 1998 as one of five endemic plants.

-Enjoy the natural hiking trails amidst this unique vegetation.
+Enjoy the unspoilt hiking trails amidst this unique vegetation.

-Next you will reach the Edelweiss, where your gaze is no longer on the flora and fauna at your feet, but can wander off into the distance.
+Next you reach the Edelweiss, where your gaze is no longer directed at the flora and fauna at your feet, but can wander into the distance.